arthurBarthe/SPG/README.md

 # SPG
-Code for papers from the Stochastic Processes Group
+Code to accompany papers from the Stochastic Processes Group

-Please click on the folder for the relevant paper to download code
+Please click on the folder for the relevant paper for more information and for links to download code